dnhrdt/whisper_client/cline_docs/progress.md

 ## Next Steps
 1. Extend text processing tests for new features
-2. Implement memory-based buffering for text processing
+2. Begin work on Tumbling Window implementation for audio processing
-3. Begin work on Tumbling Window implementation for audio processing
+3. Improve server communication stability
-4. Improve server communication stability
+4. Document server parameters

 Note: Development will be guided by research findings.
 The test framework will evolve naturally as specific needs arise during development.